Lynching of Leander Shaw: Assault of Davis and arrest of Shaw

-Earlier on July 29, 1908, 21-year-old Lillie Davis was beaten and found, a victim of assault in her Gull Point home.
-Davis' husband was absent at the time, the assailant raped her, slit her throat, beat her in the head with a Colt revolver he had stolen from the home, and then fled.
+Earlier on July 29, 1908, 21-year-old Lillie Davis was beaten and found, a victim of assault, in her Gull Point home.
+Davis' husband was absent at the time; the assailant raped her, slit her throat, beat her in the head with a Colt revolver he had stolen from the home, and then fled.
 Davis' daughter had also been struck.
 Davis was taken to a nearby hospital.

 Two hours later, a sheriff's deputy arrested Leander Shaw near the bridge over Bayou Texar, "realizing in an instant he had caught the negro brute."
-The still-bloody knife and stolen revolver were reportedly found on Shaw.
+The still-bloody knife and stolen revolver were reportedly found in Shaw's possession, who was said to be found washing out a bloody shirt.
 Shaw was taken to the hospital where Davis was being treated.
 Davis said Shaw was her attacker.
 Shaw was taken into custody and was held at the county jail.
 Lillie Davis died three days later, on August 1.